netliferesearch/create-sprout/README.md

 ## Sources

-Certain parts of **Netlife Kickstarter** are based, inspired and/or borrowed by some great open-source projects:
+Certain parts of **Netlife Sprout** are based on, inspired by and/or borrowed from some great open-source projects:

 - **CLI part**:
   - Heavily based on [Create Some App][2], by [Wallace Sidhrée - @dreamyguy](https://github.com/dreamyguy).